Flat and Low Slope Roofing Materials

 3. TPO can shrink over time.
 You should check the TPO roof periodically to notice cracks and leaks.

-4. Not the easiest material for installation.
+4. Not the most accessible material for an installation.

 TPO roof - low slope roofing materials